-Total shareholder return
+Total shareholder return 175 150 125 100

-- GlaxoSmithKline Pharma Peers Return Index - ---- FTSE 100 Total Return Index - ‡ The calculation of CER growth is described on page 10. - The calculation of results before major restructuring is described in Note 1 to the financial statements, 'Presentation of the financial statements'. - + The calculation of free cash flow is described on page 39
+GlaxoSmithKline Pharma Peers Return Index FTSE 100 Total Return Index

+The calculation of results before major restructuring is described in Note 1 to the financial statements, 'Presentation of the financial statements'.

+- + The calculation of free cash flow is described on page 39. - ‡ The calculation of CER growth is described on page 10.